As3yE4de/OffensiveTechnicalGuides/TA0005 - Defense Evasion/T1006 - Direct Volume Access/Hide data inside file slack space/README#1.md

 - Slack space for `file1.txt`: 4096 - 3926 = 170 bytes
 - Slack space for `file2.txt`: 8192 - 4832 = 3360 bytes

-But before we proceed to hide the files, let's look at how clusters are arranged within a file by using the following command:
+But before we proceed to hide data in file slack space, let's look at how clusters are arranged within a file by using the following command:
 ```
 C:\> fsutil file queryExtents <FILE_PATH>
 ```